SpaceODY/Space-Shuttle-System-Expanded/README.md

 This mod is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

-MADE AND DESIGNED FOR KSP RO/RSS 1.8.1 (May work on other versions)
+MADE AND DESIGNED FOR KSP RO/RSS 1.8.1-1.10.1 (May work on other versions)

-MODS REQUIRED: ASET, JSI(Raster prop monitor)
+MODS REQUIRED: ASET, JSI(Raster prop monitor), KSPWheel, Firespitter

 Thanks to Decq for creating this mod in the first place.
 Thanks to DylanSemrau for his version of SpaceShuttleSystem.

 Shuttle Fixes are implemented from Raiz Space.
 Check out his youtube channel with this link: https://www.youtube.com/channel/UCeHMXQRT6D3o2sbfsqkpCcA

 I did not create any of the 3D models for this mod.
-I simply changed textures and subtypes in configs.
+I am simply making realistic time period textures and keeping this mod up to date until KSP2 Releases.

 All the space shuttles except challenger went through a livery update in 1998.
 This changed the flag placment and added the NASA meatball on its left wing.
 I implimented this into the mod with a 1980 varient and a modern varient on all the shuttles.
 Only exception is challenger which only lasted 9 missions before flying its fatal 10th for STS-51L on January 28th, 1986.